Review the referenced articles before starting each deployment step, so that you will be familiar with what you see and specify during the deployment.

 If you will be installing Linux VDAs, be sure to review the current Linux Virtual Delivery Agent articles before beginning the installation.

 Install the Delivery Controller, Citrix Studio, Citrix Director, Citrix License Server, and Citrix StoreFront.
 You can use a wizard-based graphical interface or a command line interface, which enables scripted installation.
 Both methods install most prerequisites automatically.

 After you install the core components and launch Studio, you are automatically guided to create a Site using the Site creation wizard.

 Install one or more Virtual Delivery Agents (VDAs)

 Install a VDA on a machine running a Windows operating system, either on a master image you will use to create virtual machines or directly on each machine.
 You can use a graphical or command interface.
 Sample scripts are also provided if you want to install VDAs through Active Directory.

-For machines with a Linux operating system, follow the instructions for installing a Red Hat Linux VDA or a SUSE Linux VDA.
+For machines with a Linux operating system, follow the instructions in the current Linux Vritual Desktop articles.

 For a Remote PC Access deployment, install a VDA for Desktop OS on each office PC; for efficiency, use the standalone VDA installer's command line interface and your existing Electronic Software Distribution (ESD) methods.

 Install other optional components